 Call your vet, of course, to be sure, but if it was a single olive, or perhaps one or two, there’s no reason your dog wouldn’t be fine.

 A major consideration here isn’t so much “did he eat an olive, or 5” but “did he eat an olive pit, or 5″.

 The olive pits are seeds and are normally passed through the digestive tract without harm.
 Too many can result in blockage and is a case for extreme care (and an immediate call to your vet).

-Also, olive pits are hard and can can chip your dog’s teeth which will cause pain and need to be treated.
+Also, olive pits are hard and can chip your dog’s teeth, which will cause pain and need to be treated.
 If your dog chews up the pits rather than swallowing them, they can release toxins into your dog’s system.